ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 scalable and simple tests [https://www.pythonpool.com/python-unittest-vs-pytest/]

-Accessibilty of testing using selenium axe [https://pypi.org/project/axe-selenium-python-dev/] The code is in the file test_accessibility, however, it cannot be run as geckodriver has to be installed on Firefox [https://www.guru99.com/gecko-marionette-driver-selenium.html] When the webpage has been launched, this will be added
+Automated web accessibility testing using [aXe and selenium](https://pypi.org/project/axe-selenium-python/) is to be performed once the web app page is running.
+It cannot currently be performed because there is no url.
+Once the web page has a url, [geckodriver for Firefox](https://www.guru99.com/gecko-marionette-driver-selenium.html) will also be installed so that the test can run.

 Process of checking for bugs in the project development stage